holly204/UDP-01/README.md

 1. Execute the server first by using the command "./server"
 2. Open another terminal and command "./client" to run the client

-In addition, there are there screenshots PNG files of the error handling.